harshmaurya/market-data-throttle/README.md

 - If the rate limit is reached, subsequent messages are to be sent at the next **earliest** possible opportunity.
     - It is possible that multiple messages arrive from source before the cool off period.
 To ensure fairness, a queue has been implemented.
     - For handling concurrency in scheduling, single threaded model has been used.
-- It is acceptable to skip the intermediate/old data while waiting in a queue for the restriction period to be over.
+- As an optimization, it is acceptable to skip the intermediate/old data while waiting in a queue for the restriction period to be over.
-- Ordering between different symbols need not be maintained.
+- Processing order between different symbols need not be maintained.
 That is, if symbol A arrives before another symbol B, it is acceptable to process symbol B first.
+- Unit tests has been written to cover many of the above cases.
+They manipulate time programatically instead of using Thread.Sleep.